matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `translate()` <a name="translate"></a>

-Returns translated string or given message if translation is not found.
+Returns an internationalized string using a translation ID.

+#### Description

+If a translation
+cannot be found for the ID, the ID is returned.

 #### Signature

 - It is a **public static** method.
 - It accepts the following parameter(s):
-    - `$string`
+    - `$translationId`
     - `$args`
 - It returns a(n) `string` value.